estafette/estafette.io/content/getting-started/bitbucket-integration/_index.md

             enable: true

         apiServer:
-          baseURL: https://<(private) host for the web gui>
+          baseURL: 'https://<(private) host for the web gui>'
-          integrationsHost: https://<public host to receive webhooks>
+          integrationsHost: 'https://<public host to receive webhooks>'
 ```

 or override the default config with environment variables like: